Point-counterpoint: Are Apple’s innovations best for consumers?

 November 7, 2018

-Apple’s updates are not best for consumers
+Apple’s updates are not always best for consumers

-Apple’s new products, like the Macbook Pro 2018, got rid of necessary plugins such as headphone jacks and USB hubs, which forces consumers to buy adapters for our plugins.
+Apple’s new products, like the Macbook Pro 2018, got rid of necessary plugins such as headphone jacks and USB hubs, which pressures consumers to buy adapters for our plugins.
 You win, Apple — I am spending more money on your company.

 While I love my Apple products, I am annoyed with these new features.
 Having an iPhone 7 but an older MacBook Pro forces me to carry two sets of headphones, one for my laptop and one for my phone.
 Not to mention that little adapter, which is easy to lose, for headphones that are meant for a headphone jack.